 6 Steps To Launch Your API Product MVP (Part 2)

-Today we will tackle the remainder of topics in the areas of security, legal and compliance, as well as ensuring your sales/CS, marketing, and support teams are ready to support your MVP launch.
+Today, we will tackle the remaining topics in security, legal, and compliance and ensure your sales/CS, marketing, and support teams are ready to support your MVP launch.

 Security, Legal, Compliance (SLC)